josh-clarke/true-random-cli/README.md

 Look up your hexagram here: https://www.jamesdekorne.com/GBCh/hexkey.htm
 ```

+## Notes

+This is a simple straight-forward script.
+I may play with it in the future to teach myself how to make it into a module, rewrite it in TypeScript, or something I haven't thought of yet.
+I'm also open to your ideas and contributions if you have any!

 ## Credit and Gratitude

 This script is made possible by the brilliant work that went into developing and maintaining these node modules: